NathanJAdams/json-schema-to-ts/README.md

     files/destination/preClean

 defines whether the destination folder will be deleted before generating typescript files.<br><br>

+The option

+    files/destination/indexFiles

+defines whether index.ts files will be generated in each destination folder.<br><br>

 Note that the folders given by the options